Michael Fish: Other television appearances

 Fish appeared on dozens of other television programmes, ranging from scientific broadcasts to comedy shows and quizzes.
-He was on BBC2's game show Identity on 3 September 2007 as a TV weather forecaster.
+He made a cameo in ITV prison drama Bad Girls 2005 Christmas special, in which he played himself as a weatherman downplaying the severity of a snow storm.
+He was on BBC Two's game show Identity on 3 September 2007 as a TV weather forecaster.
 On 14 October 2007, he appeared on Radio 4's Sunday news review Broadcasting House as a guest newspaper reviewer and delivered the weather forecast at the end of the programme.

-To commemorate the 20th anniversary of the Great Storm, Fish returned to deliver the weather forecast on the BBC's One O'Clock and Six O'Clock news on 15 October 2007.
+To commemorate the 20th anniversary of the Great Storm, Fish returned to deliver the weather forecast on the BBC's One O'clock and Six O'clock news on 15 October 2007.

 On 18 July 2022, Fish appeared live in the studio on BBC2's Newsnight for a discussion about the heatwave implications with presenter Kirsty Wark.
-Fish repeated he had been advocating more use of Nuclear Energy since the 1970s and hadn't changed his view.
+Fish repeated he had been advocating more use of nuclear energy since the 1970s and had not changed his view.